-Todd Korahais, CEO of Keller-Williams Realty in Greenville, SC, believes, "There are great managers who devise and implement systems that people imitate, but that's not leadership.
+Todd Korahais, Team Leader and CEO of Keller-Williams Realty believes, "There are great managers who devise and implement systems that people imitate, but that's not leadership.
 The final definition of leadership is Legacy.
 If the leader never eyes, grooms, and develops his/her replacement(s), they never lead.
 They were simply imitated."